Optical computing: Photonic logic

-Photonic logic is the use of photons (light) in logic gates (NOT, AND, OR, NAND, NOR, XOR, XNOR).
+Photonic logic is the use of photons (light) in logic gates.
 Switching is obtained using nonlinear optical effects when two or more signals are combined.

-Resonators are especially useful in photonic logic, since they allow a build-up of energy from constructive interference, thus enhancing optical nonlinear effects.
+Resonators are especially useful in photonic logic, since they allow build-up of energy from constructive interference, thus enhancing optical nonlinear effects.

 Other approaches that have been investigated include photonic logic at a molecular level, using photoluminescent chemicals.
-In a demonstration, Witlicki et al. performed logical operations using molecules and SERS.
+Witlicki et al. demonstrated logical operations using molecules and SERS.

 Unconventional approaches

-Time delays optical computing
+Time delay

-The basic idea is to delay light (or any other signal) in order to perform useful computations.
-Of interest would be to solve NP-complete problems as those are difficult problems for the conventional computers.
+The basic idea is to delay a signal in order to perform useful computations.
+Of interest would be to solve NP-complete problems as those are difficult problems for conventional computers.

-There are two basic properties of light that are actually used in this approach:
+Two basic properties of light are used in this approach: